%

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Fallon (20% down at 7%) is approximately $2,527/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $2,831.
-The median rent of $1,480/mo is significantly less than buying — this rent-vs-buy gap is one of the strongest indicators of sustainable rental demand.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Fallon (20% down at 7%) is approximately $2,022/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $2,326/mo.
+The median rent of $1,480/mo is dramatically less than buying — this 36% rent-vs-buy discount is one of the strongest indicators of sustainable rental demand, as most residents find renting far more affordable than ownership.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $1,480 in rent and $2,326 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Fallon is $63,120, with a population of 50,000 growing at 2.2% per year.
 Fallon is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Rapid population growth of 2.2% suggests strong job creation and economic opportunity.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors